dbg4f/azure-petclinic-2/README.md

 1. You can go back to the Actions tab, click on your workflow, and see that the workflow is queued or being deployed.
 Wait for the job to complete successfully.

-1. Browse your app by pasting the URL of your Azure web app: https://AZURE_WEBAPP_NAME.azurewebsites.net
+1. Browse your app by pasting the URL of your Azure web app: https://AZURE_WEBAPP_NAME.azurewebsites.net which is also generated in the workflow logs in the deploy job section.

 1. Make any changes by editing the app contents and commit the changes.
 Browse to the **Actions** tab in GitHub to view the live logs of your Action workflow which got triggered with the push of the commit.